Rumah IBS

 • Building codes not harmonized to modular requirements

-See also How to Find Contractor to Reliable Build House? | Kontraktor Bina Rumah Atas Tanah Sendiri
+See also Building Faster and Smarter with IBS Construction in Malaysia | Kontraktor Bina Rumah Atas Tanah Sendiri

 However, the Malaysian government is promoting greater adoption of Industrialised Building Systems (IBS), the local term for modular construction, with aims to achieve a minimum 25% usage among public projects by 2020 under its roadmap.